JavaScript is required

 What happens at kinder

-Teachers encourage children to learn by playing.
+Teachers encourage children to learn through play.
 Activities may include drawing, singing, climbing, digging and running outdoors, playing with toys and reading books.
 Play encourages children to use their imagination and make discoveries, while cooperating with others by sharing and taking turns.
 Children will learn about sounds, words and language, including how to speak and understand English.

 Kinders are part of our multicultural community